Apache CVE-2017-7659 Issue Analysis

 h2_request_rcreate Function

-In these above variables, only hostname can be controlled, and it can be NULL.
-Therefore, if we create an HTTP request without hostname, it will break down the Apache HTTP process.
+Of these variables, only hostname can be controlled externally and can be NULL.
+Therefore, creating an HTTP request without a hostname can crash the Apache HTTP process.

-2. We are able to submit HTTP 1.0 request without Hostname parameter.
+2. We can submit an HTTP 1.0 request without the Hostname parameter.

 1